Syntax00/ecommerce-concept-app/README.md

 npm start
 ```
 Then, connect the simulator or the device and run the project through the Expo console.
-Or, scan QR code using the Expo Go client on physical phone (Android only),
+Or, scan QR code using the Expo Go client on physical phone (Android only).

 ## Implemented Features
 1. Categories listing